Melvynx/Melvynx/README.md

 ### Hi there 👋

-I create applications on the web and share my journey on [Twitter](https://mlv.sh/twitter) and [Youtube](https://mlv.sh/youtube) !
+I create application on the web and share my journey on [Twitter](https://mlv.sh/twitter) and [Youtube](https://mlv.sh/youtube) !

 And...
-I create online courses in French to help developers master modern web technologies.
+I create online courses in french to help developers to master modern web technologies.

 ### Contact me